MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 ### eMMC HS400

 Windows IoT Enterprise doesn't support eMMC HS400, which can result in lower peak storage throughput.
 In addition, the i.MX 93 storage driver doesn't support eMMC HS200.

+### Minimum supported Windows 10 IoT Enterprise version: 19044.3693 (KB5032189)

+Windows 10 IoT Enterprise must be updated to version 19044.3693 [(KB5032189)](https://support.microsoft.com/en-us/topic/november-14-2023-kb5032189-os-builds-19044-3693-and-19045-3693-fe81e7e5-06bd-4e13-8233-4f7c07b1c512) or newer.
+Older versions of Windows 10 IoT Enterprise limit the maximum memory on the NXP i.MX 8M Plus to 3GB, and have storage stability issues that can lead to blue screens.
+To update the Windows IoT Enterprise image offline, follow the [instructions for adding updates to a Windows image](/windows-hardware/manufacture/desktop/servicing-the-image-with-windows-updates-sxs).

 ### Hyper-V